1601137/appdevZ/README.md

 Ethernet connection is recommeded.If an older version of Raspberry Pi is used, certain change might be necessary.

-First you have to set USB sound card as defalt audio device...
+First you have to set USB sound card as defalt audio device

-Second you need to downgrade the alsa-utils from 1.0.28-1.0.25.To do so,.....
+Second you need to downgrade the alsa-utils from 1.0.28-1.0.25.